TheHive-Project/TheHive/README.md

 [![Join the chat at https://gitter.im/TheHive-Project/TheHive](https://badges.gitter.im/TheHive-Project/TheHive.svg)](https://gitter.im/TheHive-Project/TheHive?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 [TheHive](https://thehive-project.org/) is a scalable 3-in-1 open source and free Security Incident Response Platform designed to make life easier for SOCs, CSIRTs, CERTs and any information security practitioner dealing with security incidents that need to be investigated and acted upon swiftly.
 It is the perfect companion to [MISP](http://www.misp-project.org/).
 You can synchronize it with one or multiple MISP instances to start investigations out of MISP events.
 You can also export an investigation's results as a MISP event to help your peers detect and react to attacks you've dealt with.
 Additionally, when TheHive is used in conjunction with [Cortex](https://github.com/TheHive-Project/Cortex/), security analysts and researchers can easily analyze tens if not hundred of observables.

 ![Current Cases View](images/Current_cases.png)

 ## Collaborate
 Collaboration is at the heart of TheHive.

-Multiple analysts can work on the same case simultaneously.
+Multiple analysts from one organisations can work together on the same case simultaneously.
 For example, an analyst may deal with malware analysis while another may work on tracking C2 beaconing activity on proxy logs as soon as IOCs have been added by their coworker.
 Using TheHive's live stream, everyone can keep an eye on what's happening on the platform, in real time.

+Multi-tenancy and fine grained user profiles let organisations and analysts work and collaborate on a same case accross organisations.
+For example, one case can be created by a first organisation who start investigating and ask for contribution from other teams or escalate to another organisation.

 ## Elaborate
 Within TheHive, every investigation corresponds to a case.
 Cases can be created from scratch or from [MISP](http://www.misp-project.org/) events, SIEM alerts, email reports and any other noteworthy source of security events.